-The following 80 letter-writing prompts are meant to help you write your next letter.
-The prompts are questions for you to answer about yourself, but many of them can serve as letter-writing ideas and questions you can ask your sponsored child too.
+We know that writing a letter doesn’t always come easy.
+So we put together 80 letter-writing prompts to help you write your next letter.
+The prompts are questions for you to answer about yourself, but many of them can serve as letter-writing ideas and questions you can ask the child you sponsor, too.

 1. What activities did you enjoy as a child?